-Rocketship schools use the following training, exercises, tools, and resources to promote school safety:
+Rocketship schools may use a combination of the following training, exercises, tools, and resources to promote school safety:

-• Health/Safety Plan (this document): Every school is equipped with a copy of this Health/Safety Plan, which should be kept in the Safety Binder in the Front Office.
+• Health/Safety Plan (this document): Rocketship schools are equipped with a copy of this Health/Safety Plan, which should be kept in the Safety Binder in the Front Office.
 This plan is also accessible online.
 This plan is reviewed/updated every year by Rocketship

-Network staff.
-Principals, Assistant Principals, Office Managers, and Business Operations Managers (BOM) are expected to review this manual every summer.

-- Training: School staff receive training annually on a variety of topics, including basic first aid, CPR, and emergency procedures. - Safety Drills: Schools run regular safety drills (earthquake, tornado, fire, lock-down, etc.) in accordance with local regulations.
-Protocols for running safety drills are included in this Health/Safety Plan. - School Safety Teams: Before the school year starts, each school makes assignments to a School Safety Team.
-School Safety teams meet at least twice a year. - Safety Checklists: School staff conduct regular walkthroughs to identify hazards and to confirm that the school facilities are in good condition. - School Evacuation Map + Assembly Sites: Each school has a designated on- and off-site assembly site in case of an evacuation. - Safety Equipment: In addition to AED machines, First Aid Kits and other emergency tools (e.g. a working flashlight, survival/earthquake materials), schools are equipped with fire extinguishers and alarms.
+- Network staff.
+Principals, Assistant Principals, Office Managers, and Business Operations Managers (BOM) are expected to review this manual every summer. - Training: School staff receive training annually on a variety of topics, including basic first aid, CPR, and emergency procedures. - Safety Drills: Schools run regular safety drills (earthquake, tornado, fire, lock-down, etc.) in accordance with local regulations.
+Protocols for running safety drills are included in this Health/Safety Plan. - School Safety Teams: Schools make assignments to a School Safety Team.
+School Safety teams aim to meet at least twice a year. - Safety Checklists: School staff conduct regular walkthroughs to identify hazards and to confirm that the school facilities are in good condition. - School Evacuation Map + Assembly Sites: Each school has a designated on- and off-site assembly site in case of an evacuation. - Safety Equipment: In addition to AED machines, First Aid Kits and other emergency tools (e.g. a working flashlight, survival/earthquake materials), schools are equipped with fire extinguishers and alarms.
 The Rocketship Facilities team maintains extinguishers and alarms (and keeps building up to code). - Emergency Cards: Emergency cards for students are collected at the beginning of the school year and kept in the Front Office.
-The Office Manager uses these cards to contact student parent/guardians in case of an emergency at the school. - Safety Clipboards: Every Rocketship classroom is equipped with a safety clipboard with an evacuation map and information to be used in case of emergency. - Safety Binder: The school Business Operations Managers is responsible for maintaining an up-to-date digital Safety Binder that contains the school's drill logs and other documentation related to school safety. - Safety Audit: Schools are periodically audited by regional/national staff to ensure compliance with internal and external safety rules and regulations. - Crisis Response Plan: Rocketship also has an established Crisis Response Plan for school leaders to access with plans to stabilize a school community and deal with public communications.
-This plan is kept confidential to Rocketship school leaders and key members of the Rocketship network support team. - Accident/Incident Binder: When there is a major accident or behavioral incident on campus, school employees fill out an Accident/Incident binder to keep a record of what happened.
-These are kept in a distinct "Accident/Incident Report" binder. - COVID-19 Health & Safety Plan: Rocketship provides training, resources, and leads internal inspections to ensure each campus mitigates the risk of COVID-19.
-In addition, each campus has a school leader in the COVID Lead role.
-Those in this role receive weekly training and oversee and ensure on campus COVID-19 mitigations.
+The Office Manager uses these cards to contact student parents/guardians in case of an emergency at the school. - Safety Clipboards: Rocketship classrooms are equipped with safety clipboards with evacuation maps and information to be used in case of emergency. - Safety Binder: The school Business Operations Managers are responsible for maintaining an up-to-date digital Safety Binder that contains the school's drill logs and other documentation related to school safety. - Safety Audit: Schools are periodically audited by regional/national staff to ensure compliance with internal and external safety rules and regulations. - Crisis Response Plan: Rocketship also has an established Crisis Response Plan for school leaders to access with plans to stabilize a school community and deal with public communications.
+This plan is kept confidential to Rocketship school leaders and key members of the Rocketship network support team. - Accident/Incident Binder: In cases of major accidents or significant behavioral incidents on campus, school employees fill out an Accident/Incident binder to keep a record of what happened.
+These are kept in a distinct "Accident/Incident Report" binder.